Updated 25 October 2021.

 You want to get things moving so when you have dinner (or linner = lunch + dinner), your body is ramped and revved to break it down!
 So, when you’re hungry…eat!
 Have snacks like you normally would.
 Eat lunch!
 If dinner/linner is early, make lunch a bit smaller but still eat it.

 Have a small salad before you leave the house.
 Or steam some veg in the microwave before you head out.
 This will hold you over for a bit.
 It will also boost your vegetable intake for the day.
-And, you dive mouth first onto your plate…you’ll be able to eat slowly throughout the meal.
+And, when you dive mouth first onto your plate…you’ll be able to eat slowly throughout the meal.

 This takes me to tactic #2.

-Tactic #2 – Practice Mindful Eating
+Holiday Survival Tip #2 – Practice Mindful Eating

 Mindful eating is a lot of different things.
 There are varying approaches.
 But what it comes down to is slowing your roll and enjoying the meal.
 Don’t shovel in the food in the hopes of getting seconds.
 If you want seconds, take a plate home with you.